jlozano1990/kickstarer-analysis/README.md

 ---
 Based on the **Outcomes Based on Launch Date** line graph, we can conclude that the best month to launch a new Kickstarter trying to fund a play in the US would be May.
 In the month of May, we had the most ***successful*** Kickstarters for new plays.
 We can also conclude that one should try to avoid launching a new play in the time around October.
 That was when we saw the most ***failed*** Kickstarters for new plays.

-When it comes to the **Outcomes Based on Goals** line graph, we can conclude that it is best to set a goal between
+When it comes to the **Outcomes Based on Goals** line graph, we can conclude that it is best to set a goal between gaioagna